Frando/hypercore-peer-auth/README.md

   pump(socket, protocol, socket)

   auth(protocol, {
-    authKeyPair: group.identity,
+    authKeyPair: IDENTITY
-    onauthenticate (authKey, cb) {
+    onauthenticate (peerAuthKey, cb) {
       for (const key of ALLOWED_KEYS) {
-        if (key.equals(authKey)) return cb(null, true)
+        if (key.equals(peerAuthKey)) return cb(null, true)
       }
       cb(null, false)
     },
     onprotocol (protocol) {
       // if this is called, the peer has proven:
-      // - it owns the secret key of peerDevicePublicKey
+      // - it has the secret key to the peerAuthKey above
-      // - the peerDevicePublicKey passed the onauthenticate hook
+      // - the peerAuthKey passed the onauthenticate hook
       // so here you'd start replicating feeds:
       // feed.replicate(isInitiator, { stream: protocol })
     }